RoStrap/Input/README.md

 ```

 ## Optimization
 This is an extremely light library.
-The tables within `Keys` are merely interface tables, and is not directly involved with calling connected Functions.
+The tables within `Keys` are merely interface tables, and are not directly involved with calling connected Functions.
 The tables interface with a system that mostly looks like this:
 ```lua
 local KeyUps = {
 	Q = function()